 Dependent care and adoption claims are paid differently.
 If you submit a claim and your balance is less than the amount of the claim, you will only be reimbursed for the amount of money available in your account.
 The remainder will be reimbursed once the money is deposited into your account.
 This enables you to submit a claim only once and receive reimbursement on an ongoing basis until it is paid in full.

 What if I don’t use up all my money by the end of the year?

 You will forfeit the money that remains in your account.
 You will have until March 31, 2022 to submit claims for expenses you incurred during the 2021 plan year.
 You should plan very carefully when estimating your expenses, and check your quarterly statements for balance information.
 The State uses forfeitures to offset the costs of administering the program.

 What if I change my mind?

 You may not change your mind once the plan year begins, but you can decide not to join next year.
 There are certain situations, called “changes in status,” and if they occur in your family during the plan year, you can make a change—you can start, stop, restart, or change your deduction amounts as long as the requested change is consistent with your qualifying event.
 The change in status application process is paperless.
 You may file a change in status application online or by calling the FSA administrator at 1-800-358-7202.

 If I underestimate or overestimate my elections, can I transfer money between my FSA accounts?

 No, you can use monies only for the purpose for which the election was initially made.
-IRS Regulations do not allow monies to be transferred or commingled between accounts.
+IRS Regulations do not allow monies to be transferred between accounts.

 How long is my contribution in effect?